 How to Clean an Ice Maker with Mold and Slime

-- Use a spray bottle to saturate the contaminated surfaces
+- Spray your EPA-approved cleaner and saturate the contaminated surfaces

 - If needed, wipe the areas to remove the contaminants

-- Important: Leave the mixture to air dry
+- Important: Do not rinse.
+Leave the mixture to air dry

-Better yet, why not prevent mold and get regular cleanings in one service?
+Why not prevent mold and get professional cleanings in one ice machine service?
 Generally, businesses don’t have the time and energy to keep up with routine cleaning.
-Professionals know exactly how to clean an ice maker thoroughly and install an ozone system to limit mold and slime.
+At Easy Ice, our professionals know exactly how to clean an ice maker thoroughly and install an ozone system to limit mold and slime.
 The amount you spend on a professional cleaning service will more than make up for the potential impact of a bad review or a health inspection violation.